s207152/SDGO-Translation/README.md

 # SDGO-Translation
-Project to translate UI in SDGO for Seal server: https://sauceburnseal.net/#!index.md
+Project to translate UI to English in SDGO for Seal server: https://sauceburnseal.net/#!index.md